sigmorphon/2024InflectionST/README.md

   4)  How well do the systems learn syncretic forms?

-The experiments will be conducted for the following languages:
+The experiments will be conducted for the following languages: Mongolian, Kazakh, Turkish, Central Kurdish, Hebrew, Russian, Sanskrit, Pitjantjatjara
-  --  Mongolian
-  --  Kazakh
-  --  Turkish
-   --  Central Kurdish
-   --  Hebrew
-   --  Russian
-   --  Sanskrit
-   --  Pitjantjatjara